Biology PhD project opportunities

 How to apply:

-To apply, please visit Biology PhD, click 'Apply online' and complete the application form for full-time study with a start date of January 2025.
-Please ensure the reference 'PhD Studentship: Somatic evolution in plants' is clearly stated on the application form, under the title ‘Outline of your proposed research’.
+To apply, please visit Biology PhD, click 'Apply online' and complete the application form for full-time study with a start date of September 2025.
+Please ensure the reference 'PhD Studentship: The comparative anatomy of the mammalian larynx’ is clearly stated on the application form, under the title ‘Outline of your proposed research’.

-Interviews are scheduled to take place in December 2024.
+Interviews are scheduled to take place in June/July 2025.

 We value diversity at Anglia Ruskin University and welcome applications from all sections of the community.